jcgasper/workout-tracker/README.md

 ## Description

-  Tech Blog deployed to Heroku, allows users to view posts, create posts, and leave comments.
+  Workout Tracker, deployed to Heroku and using a MongoDB cloud database.
+Capable of logging workouts, and generates graphs showing workout duration, and pounds lifted.

   [![license](https://img.shields.io/badge/license-MITLicense-blue)](https://shields.io)